 Year of surgery, stoma type, sex, age at diagnosis, ASA grade,[11] TNM stage[12] and planned mode of surgical access (open or laparoscopic) were obtained from the NBOCA database.
-Eighty percent of records had complete data for sex, age at diagnosis, ASA grade, TNM stage and site of tumour (standard audit measure of data completeness [9]).
+Eighty percent of records had complete data for gender, age at diagnosis, ASA grade, TNM stage and site of tumour (standard audit measure of data completeness [9]).
 Information about admission type, ethnicity, socio-economic deprivation, comorbidities and time of stoma reversal was obtained from the linked HES records.

 In HES, diagnostic information is coded according to the International Classification of Diseases, Version 10 (ICD10),[13] and procedure information according to the Office of Population Censuses and Surveys classification, 4th revision.[14]
 An emergency admission was defined as one where the admission method for the first hospital admission for bowel cancer in the HES record was coded as one of the following: “Emergency: via Accident and Emergency (A&E) services” (21), “Emergency: via general practitioner (GP)” (22), “Emergency: via Bed Bureau, including the Central Bureau” (23), “Emergency: via consultant outpatient clinic” (24) or “Emergency: other means, including patients who arrive via the A&E department of another healthcare provider” (28).[15]

-Socio-economic deprivation was measured with the Index of Multiple Deprivation (IMD), which ranks small areas of England (with populations of approximately 1,500 people) according to their level of deprivation measured across seven domains.[16]
+Socioeconomic deprivation was measured with the Index of Multiple Deprivation (IMD), which ranks small areas of England (with populations of approximately 1,500 people) according to their level of deprivation measured across seven domains.[16]
 These areas were grouped into five categories according to national quintiles of the IMD ranking.
-All co-morbidities included in the RCS Charlson Score,[17] except cancer, were considered to be present if the relevant ICD10 code was documented in the HES record for the first hospital admission for bowel cancer or in HES records of admissions in the preceding year.
-A stoma was considered to be reversed if a HES records with OPCS codes indicating a reversal of ileostomy (G75.3) or colostomy (H15.4) was identified within 18 months of the initial surgical procedure, regardless of whether or not it matched the stoma type according to NBOCA data.
+All comorbidities included in the RCS Charlson Score [17] except cancer, were considered to be present if the relevant ICD10 code was documented in the HES record for the first hospital admission for bowel cancer or in HES records of admissions in the preceding year.
+A stoma was considered to be reversed if an HES record with OPCS codes indicating a reversal of ileostomy (G75.3) or colostomy (H15.4) was identified within 18 months of the initial surgical procedure, regardless of whether or not it matched the stoma type according to NBOCA data.

 Statistical analysis

-Patients were followed up from the date of surgery.
+Patients were followed from the date of surgery.
 Four distinct patient groups were identified according to whether they were still alive and whether they still had a stoma.
 Multivariable competing-risks proportional hazards regression [18] was used to estimate the impact of patient and cancer characteristics and other clinical factors on the ileostomy reversal rates within 18 months of an anterior resection with death being the competing event.
-This method was used to accommodate the fact that if a patient dies it is subsequently impossible for our event of interest (stoma reversal) to occur (standard survival analysis assumes that a patient is still at risk of the event of interest occurring after a competing event has occurred).
+This method was used to accommodate the fact that if a patient dies it is subsequently impossible for the event of interest (stoma reversal) to occur (standard survival analysis assumes that a patient is still at risk of the event of interest occurring after a competing event has occurred).

-The following factors available immediately after the anterior resection were included in the competing risk model: age (modelled as a linear plus quadratic), year of procedure, sex, TNM stage, ASA grade, co-morbidities,[19] along with ethnicity, IMD quintile, mode of hospital admission and planned mode of surgical access.
+The following factors available immediately after the anterior resection were included in the competing risk model: age (modelled as a linear plus quadratic), year of procedure, gender, TNM stage, ASA grade, co-morbidity,[19] along with ethnicity, IMD quintile, mode of hospital admission and planned mode of surgical access.

-Multiple imputation by chained equations with 10 imputed datasets, was used to account for missing values.[20]
+Multiple imputation by chained equations with ten imputed datasets, was used to account for missing values [20].
 The imputation used all factors included in the model, an indicator for stoma reversal and 90-day mortality, and a number of additional variables (emergency admission according to NBOCA, number of lymph nodes extracted, number of positive lymph nodes extracted, length of hospital stay and days between diagnosis and surgery).
 Rubin’s rules were used to pool the regression coefficients and estimate their standard errors.

 Results